Sun's End

 Sun's End is a novel by Richard A. Lupoff published in 1984.

 Plot summary

-Sun's End is a novel in which the main character awakes in 2089 rebuilt as a bionic superhuman with telepathic powers, and the richest man in the solar system.
+Sun's End is a novel in which the main character awakes in 2089 rebuilt as a bionic superhuman with telepathic powers, and is now the wealthiest man in the entire solar system.

 Reception

 Dave Langford reviewed Sun's End for White Dwarf #89, and stated that "Lupoff poses a problem: how to save 26 billion people from dying as the Sun overheats?
 He and his hero simply turn their backs on the question.
 Thumbs-down to both of them."

+Wendy Graham reviewed Sun's End for Adventurer magazine and stated that "Cross The Six Million Dollar Man with Buck Rogers in the 25th.
+Century, and you have the hero Daniel Kitajama, who gets biffed by a crane in space in 2009, and is woken up 80 years later with only his brain (and half the Solar System's industry- thanks to his trustees) to call his own.
+I’m sure the end is very meaningful."